-SAS : Count Missing and Non missing Across Columns
+SAS : Counting Missing and Non Missing Values Row-Wise

-This post explains how to count number of missing (blanks) and non missing (non blank) values across multiple columns.
-It's very easy to calculate it with SAS.
-It's one of the common data manipulation task that SAS programmers deal in a day to day task but it is mostly associated with finding number of rows or number of non-missing values across rows.
-There is a rule in SAS that we should remember - We use PROCs when we need to aggregate a COLUMN.
-Whereas, we use FUNCTIONs to aggregate a row.
+This is a usual task for SAS programmers but it is mostly associated with finding out the number of rows or number of non-missing values across rows.
+Remember this SAS rule - use PROCs to aggregate a COLUMN.
+But use FUNCTIONs to aggregate a row.

 Let's create a sample data for demonstration -